Book Appointment Now

 Can You Combine Procedures with Breast Augmentation in Latin America?

-Many patients traveling to Latin America combine breast augmentation with other procedures during a single surgery.
-The mommy makeover (combining breast augmentation with tummy tuck and sometimes breast lift) is the most popular option.
+Yes, many patients combine breast augmentation with other surgery in one operation.
+The mommy makeover, which pairs augmentation with a tummy tuck and sometimes a breast lift, is the most popular combination and costs far less than separate US procedures.

-What are Long-Term Considerations After Getting Implants in Latin America?
+What Are the Long-Term Considerations After Getting Implants?

-- Individual variation: some last 30+ years, others fail within 5 years
+- Individual variation: some last 30 years or more, others fail within 5

 How Does Each Latin American Country Compare?